 On leaving full-time ministry I did some time in the building industry, then truck driving and finally became a civil celebrant, while working to develop lectionarystudies.com.
 Much of my time was spent in the study and for the first time in my life I had the space to work over the scriptures.
 I finally got a handle on "the new perspective" and the law/grace issue.
 Mind you, many of my "theo" friends are not fully convinced, but then, when have theologians ever agreed?
 The search, along with the cut-and-thrust, is a joy in itself.
 I am still brought to tears at the wonder of Biblical truth.

 In 2008 I retired and my wife Tricia and I moved from Kiama to the Comboyne plateau in Northern New South Wales.
 What a wonderful part of God's creation, some 700 meters above sea level, high rainfall, basalt soil meters thick.
-Our cedar cottage sat on two acres surrounded by farms and playing house and garden, producing fresh fruit and vegetables for the table.
+Our cedar cottage sat on two acres with room to play house and garden, producing fresh fruit and vegetables for the table.
 Now, with more time to play with old machines, I got to and and restored a wrecked TEA20 Ferguson tractor.
 Best of all, freedom to work in the study.
 The little village of Comboyne was three kilometers down the road for life's little essentials, and church on Sunday.

 In 2016 we decided for a sea change and headed for Scotts Head on the North Coast of New South Wales, purchasing a beach house an easy stroll to the beach and shops, and an even quicker bike ride.
 The workshop is up and running, carpentry and restoration projects underway.
 Church on Sunday took a hit; the powers that be up and sold our one and only church building in Scotts.
 I think I might become a Desert Father, although there's no desert and no caves!
 The study is pumping again.
-At this point in time I have completed about 80% of the Commentary on the Greek New Testament, and so I press on.
-As for Church on Sunday, it's on hold because the powers-to-be have decided to sell our Anglican church, just twenty years old and the only church in Scotts Head.
-Still, church is not the steeple!
+At this point in time I have completed about 80% of the Commentary on the Greek New Testament, and so I press on while the brain continues to work.